Last updated: August 24, 2022

-How to Get to Milk Beach
+How to Get There

 Milk Beach and Strickland House are on the Hermitage Foreshore Track, so following this walk is the best way to visit the beach.

-Various bus routes pass through Vaucluse with stops on Vaucluse Road (number 325).
+Various bus routes pass through Vaucluse, with stops on Vaucluse Road (number 325).
 Check the bus timetable on the NSW Transport Info website.

 Located halfway along the Rose Bay to Watsons Bay walk, Milk Beach is the perfect spot to spend a relaxing Sunday afternoon.

-Strickland House is a heritage listed mansion located right behind Milk beach, overlooking Sydney Harbour.
+Strickland House is a heritage-listed mansion located right behind Milk beach, overlooking Sydney Harbour.

-Designed and built in Victorian Italianate style in the 1850’s, the 3 storey sandstone house was the home of Sydney’s first lord mayor, John Hosking.
+Designed and built in Victorian Italianate style in the 1850s, the 3-storey sandstone house was the home of Sydney’s first lord mayor, John Hosking.

-If you’re visiting Strickland House coming from Vaucluse Road, the official address is number 52 Vaucluse Rd.
-Simply walk through the gates (open from 9AM til 5PM daily) and follow the winding road down to the impressive mansion.
+If you’re visiting Strickland House coming in from Vaucluse Road, the official address is number 52 Vaucluse Rd.
+Simply walk through the gates (open from 9 AM til 5 PM daily) and follow the winding road to the impressive mansion.

 The atmosphere and the views make this also a very popular wedding venue.
-And with several tables under shady trees, you can hardly find a better place to enjoy a picnic in Sydney.
+And with several tables under trees, you can hardly find a better place to enjoy a picnic in Sydney.